TCE-Innovation/Subcontractor-Automation/docs/techSpecs/plumsail.md

 ## Exporting Forms

+To export forms, click the setting on the ribbon.
+The following page will show up: select export.
+A `JSON` file will be downloaded containing all the information of the form in a garbled mess of a line.
+I recommend using a JSON Pretty Printer (I used this [JSON Pretty Printer]) to make the file more readable.
+These can be version controlled

 ## Quirks

 1. If a CSS style is associated with the field/control that you are trying to move, the CSS will disappear upon movement.
 This includes CSS class, used to show/hide items.